Alba Flores: Early life and education

 Rosario Flores, and cousin of actress Elena Furiase.

 Her paternal grandfather, Antonio González referred to as "El Pescaílla" was also a Spanish singer and guitarist, and is considered to be one of the fathers of Catalan Rumba.
-He was Romani.
+She is Romani.

 Alba studied dramatic interpretation from the age of thirteen, with secondary training in piano performance.
-In her brief career onstage, she performed in a number of roles, most notably in Luna de miel en Hiroshima (Honeymoon in Hiroshima) (2005), and the Rromani version of A Midsummer Night's Dream (2007).
+In her brief career onstage, she performed in a number of roles, most notably in Luna de miel en Hiroshima (Honeymoon in Hiroshima) (2005), and the Romani version of A Midsummer Night's Dream (2007).

 Career

 2005–2014: Career beginnings

 In 2005, Alba made her cinematic debut with Chus Gutiérrez's, El calentito, with Verónica Sánchez, Ruth Díaz, Macarena Gómez, Estíbaliz Gabilondo, and Lluvia Rojo among other performers.

 In television, she first participated in an episode of the series the El comisario in 2006.
 In 2008, she landed a role in the Antenna 3 television series The Ulysses Syndrome.
 The same year she performed in the musical theater production of Enamorados anónimos (Love Anonymous: The Copla Musical in Broadway) helmed by dance choreographer Blanca Li and music composer Javier Limón.